 This week we feature an article by Keith Schorah who states that in order to deliver an excellent customer experience, you have to know your customers better than ever before, and this begins with the Voice of the Employee.
 As I always say, what’s happening on the inside of a company is felt on the outside by your customers.

 Employee engagement is crucial for any organization striving to become more customer-centric.
-It is also just as crucial for organizations to adopt a strong voice of the customer programme.
+It is also just as crucial for organizations to adopt a strong voice of the customer program.
 However, it is rare that the employee and the customer’s voices are aligned to create and build the perfect crescendo.

-This is a common gap, or an oversight by many organizations, of how each can work in harmony to benefit and grow business by providing a much deeper insight.
+This is a common gap, or an oversight by many organizations, of how each can work in harmony to benefit and grow business by providing much deeper insight.
 By integrating both customer and employee feedback different and interesting measurements can be uncovered, such as the link between customer satisfaction and employee KPIs and how this link is related to customer longevity; ultimately, this enables the organization to make better decisions.

 Engaged employees drive improvement and in turn customers receive a better experience; customer feedback can then be analyzed to identify those engaged employees.
 On the other hand, customer feedback can also uncover disengaged employees and the effect they have on the customer experience.

 So, how can organizations achieve this to align and analyze both?